Source-independent quantum random number generator against tailored detector blinding attacks: Experimental implementation

-The intensity of the pulse influences the type of click event and thus affects the generation rate.
-In Fig.~\ref{fig_intensity_R}, the abscissa represents the light intensity, and the ordinate represents the generation rate.
-The orange line represents the simulation results, and the red pentacles are the experimental results.
+The detection efficiencies are $49\%$ and $39\%$, respectively, in calibration.
+After taking the insert loss circulator (1.05 dB) into account, $\eta_{e}$ is calculated to be $0.9932$.
+The detailed experimental results are shown in ''Supplemental Document''.
 For each data point, we collect approximately 200 seconds of data, corresponding to a data size of $10^9$.
 When calculating the error rate in the $\mathbb{X}$ basis, no-click events, single-click events on the incorrect detector, and double-click events are all taken into account.
 At the optimal point, the intensity of the pulses before entering the detector is 9.3 photons per pulse, and the random number generation rate is 0.101.